Go on to

 as well as French and Belgian broadcasts in 1976.
 This concert performance was filmed with high

-had planned on using an 8 track machine for the audio but, after seeing all the
+machine for the audio but, after seeing all the instruments the band planned to

-gentleman in Munich, Germany as he felt the drums, in particular, were not
+felt the drums, in particular, were not adequately

-adequately presented.
-This entire
+presented.
+This entire performance has

-in the 35th anniversary CD reissue of THE POWER AND THE GLORY.
+anniversary CD reissue of THE POWER AND THE GLORY.
 Coincidentally, this same song from the same

 performance also appears as an enhanced bonus video track on the 35th